fullcalendar/fullcalendar-docs/_docs-v4/view-api/defaultView.md

 The initial view when the calendar loads.

 <div class='spec' markdown='1'>
-String. the default value is `'month'`
+String. the default value is `'dayGridMonth'`
 </div>

-A name of any of the available views.
+A name of any of the available views, such as `'dayGridWeek'`, `'timeGridDay'`, `'listWeek'` .